 SDCC supports some language extensions useful for embedded systems.
 These include named address spaces (see also section 5.1 of the Embedded C standard).
-SDCC supports both intrinsic named address spaces (which ones are supported depends on the target architecture) and non-intrinsic named address spaces (defined by the user using the keyword addressmod, they are particularly useful with custom bank-switching hardware).
+SDCC supports both intrinsic named address spaces (which ones are supported depends on the target architecture) and non-intrinsic named address spaces (defined by the user using the keyword \\addressmod, they are particularly useful with custom bank-switching hardware).
 Unlike the Embedded C standard, SDCC allows local variables to have an intrinsic named address space even when not explicitly declared as static or extern.
+Depending on the target architecture, support can be limited to objects in such address spaces and exclude pointer-based access to those.